 JJUA55285U Human Rights, Democracy and Digital Technology

-This course examines the promise and peril of emerging digital technologies in the context of human rights protections and underlying democratic values, and probes into the legal challenges raised by modern technologies in these areas.
-The course also draws on the ongoing technology related discussions in Denmark linked to democracy and human rights (e.g. digital-ready legislation; the Danish Ministry of Justice Commission Report (2020) which examines the relationship between social media and freedom of expression).
+This course examines the promise and peril of emerging digital technologies in the context of human rights protections and underlying democratic values and probes into the legal challenges raised by modern technologies in these areas.
+As a result, the course also draws on the ongoing normative efforts in the EU and worldwide to address those potential threats emerging from the misuse of technology by reviewing different novel legal instruments on the matter.

-First, the course will begin with an introduction around the concepts of law, regulation, human rights and emerging digital technologies.
-This introductory section will elaborate upon the rationale for investigating the challenges and opportunities posed by digital technologies to the protection of human rights and in upholding democratic values.
+First, the course will begin with an introduction to the concepts of law, regulation, human rights and emerging digital technologies.
+This introductory section will elaborate on the rationale for investigating the opportunities and challenges posed by digital technologies to protect human rights and uphold democratic values.

-Finally, the course concludes with a section that focuses on future gazing and problem-finding: exploiting the adjacent possibles opened up by the course to chart the edge of where digital technologies interact with law, human rights and democracy.
-This sets students up to navigate through the myriad of legal responses to the challenges posed by digital technologies already tabled, as well as inviting students to come up with their own interpretation and response towards the legal issues raised (either in the global or national context), as they work towards their final written assessment.
+Finally, the course concludes with a section that focuses on future gazing and problem-finding: exploiting the adjacent possibilities opened up by the course to chart the edge of where digital technologies interact with the law, human rights and democracy.
+This sets students up to navigate through the myriad of legal responses to the challenges posed by digital technologies already tabled, as well as inviting students to come up with their own interpretation and response towards the legal issues raised (either in the global, regional or national context), as they work towards their final written assessment.

 Main course objectives will enable students to: